JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Shinshu Field, Ryoshima Coast, Faith

 #### The Legend of Zelda: A Link to the Past
 Now I can understand the old Zelda elitists.
 The dungeons are really fun challenges but not impossible to figure out with some effort.
 There are not a lot of handholding but just linear enough to know where to go next.
 The enemies are real threats unlike in GC Zeldas.
+There are really creative dungeons too like the Skull Woods.
 The only downside is that some bosses are just SNES-unfair, practically impossible for first timers without doing extra content.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |